Vrezerino/Tegachan/README.md

 ## Tegachan (Next.js/MongoDB)

 Tegachan is an imageboard type discussion forum.
-It features dynamic app routing within a dashboard, and styles mostly employ Tailwind CSS.
+It features dynamic app routing, styles that mostly utilize Tailwind CSS, light and dark mode themes, so far four discussion boards (Technology, Music, Outdoors, Random), and thread starter and reply posting forms.

-Thread starter posts are sorted by bump order, and new threads and replies that can be posted with a form, get validated in the middleware (between request and response).
+Image files that are uploaded with new posts, are hosted on Amazon S3 cloud object storage, and the posts themselves are inserted into a MongoDB Atlas document-oriented database.

 To run the project on your own computer, install Git CLI, Node.js, and npm (Node package manager).
 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git